 During the pre-production process, the main background layouts are sketched, based on the storyboard.
 The prepared sketches will be painted during the production process.

-To pull everything together, animators create an exposure sheet which includes all the instructions of how to make each scene.
+To pull everything together, animators create an exposure sheet that includes all the instructions on how to make each scene.
 The exposure sheet is divided into 5 parts:

 Inbetweening is used to make a smooth animation by adding additional drawings between two frames.
 For example, if you want to create a bouncing ball scene, you should draw transitional frames between the first scene where the ball is on the top and the second frame where the ball is on the ground.

 After the frames are fully ready, they are scanned into a computer, if they are not drawn digitally.
 Then, it’s time to combine all the visual elements based on the exposure sheet.
 During the compositing process, the specialists add the backgrounds, frames, sounds, and any other effects that are required.